Waitress (musical): International productions

-Atlantis Theatrical Entertainment Group produced a revival from November 2018 at the Carlos P. Romulo Auditorium, Makati City, in Manila, Philippines, featuring Joanna Ampil as Jenna.
+Atlantis Theatrical Entertainment Group staged a production from November 2018 at the Carlos P. Romulo Auditorium, Makati City, in Manila, Philippines, featuring Joanna Ampil as Jenna.
 It was the musical's first non-replica production.
 It closed on December 2, 2018.
 A Spanish language production (locally translated as Camarera) debuted in Buenos Aires, Argentina, at the Metropolitan Sura Theatre on April 17, 2019, and featured Josefina Scaglione as Jenna (translated to Gina).
 The Spanish translation was done by Lily Ann Martin and Pablo del Campo.
 The production closed on August 4, 2019.

 Sponsored and produced by Toho, Fuji Television and Kyodo Tokyo, a Japanese production of Waitress the Musical premiered in Tokyo on March 9, 2021 at the Nissay Theatre.
 It is the first production to open since the global lockdown of COVID-19 pandemic.
 The show starred Mitsuki Takahata as Jenna and Mamoru Miyano as Dr. Pomatter; it closed in May 2021.
 Due to COVID-19 restrictions, part of the creative team travelled to Japan and quarantined before the start of the rehearsal process, while others worked remotely.
 The musical played at Teatr Muzyczny Roma in Warsaw, Poland, opening on May 30, 2021, after delays due to the pandemic.
 It closed on March 27, 2022.

 A French-language production, translated by Joëlle Bond and Elizabeth Cordeau-Rancourt, ran at Théâtre Saint-Denis in Montreal and Salle Albert-Rousseau in Quebec City.
 Starring Marie-Eve Janvier, it opened on June 26, 2024, and closed on August 31, 2024.
 Reviews praised the adaptation and the performances.
 A French version of "She Used to Be Mine", "Cachée au fond de moi", performed by Janvier, was released as a single on May 10, 2024, to promote the production.
 Another Canadian production played at the Grand Theatre in London, Ontario, between March 25 and April 12, 2025.
 It then transferred to Theatre Aquarius in Hamilton, where it played between April 30 and May 18, 2025.

+An Australian production opened at Her Majesty's Theatre, Melbourne in May 2026 and is set to close in July 2026, starring Natalie Bassingthwaighte as Jenna, Gabriyel Thomas as Becky, Mackenzie Dunn as Dawn, Rob Mills as Dr. Pomatter and John Waters as Joe.
+A Sydney transfer was scheduled, but that was cancelled.